Pneumococcal Vaccines

 -

 Children aged 6 through 18 years with any risk condition who have not received any dose of PCV13, PCV15, or PCV20, a single dose of PCV15 or PCV20 is considered medically necessary.
-Note: When PCV15 is used, a follow-up dose of PPSV23 is recommended by the ACIP to be administered at least 8 weeks later if not previously given;
+Note: When PCV15 is used, a follow-up dose of PPSV23 (Pneumovax 23) is recommended by the ACIP to be administered at least 8 weeks later if not previously given;

 -